Dada Bhagwan: Succession

 Soon after the death of Dada Bhagwan, the movement split into two factions.
 One led by Kanubhai Patel and backed by Jay Sachchidannad Sangh and other led by Niruben Amin.
-Niruben claimed that she was instructed and trained in Gnanvidhi by Dada Bhagwan.
+Niruben stated that she was instructed and trained in Gnanvidhi by Dada Bhagwan.
 Niruben formed her own organisations; Dada Bhagwan Foundation Trust and Simandhar Swami Aradhana Trust in Ahmedabad and Mahavideh Foundation in Mumbai.
 She became a popular leader of the movement and was addressed as Niruma by her followers from 1999.
 After death of Niruben in 2006, she was succeeded by Deepakbhai Desai.

 Recognition

 In 2012, the Ahmedabad Municipal Corporation named a stretch of road between Visat crossroads and Sabarmati crossroads as Pujya Dada Bhagwan Road and the Zundal circle as Dada Bhagwan circle.

 In Films

 Dada Bhagwan was portrayed by Gulshan Grover in a 2012 independent film Desperate Endeavors directed by French-Algerian director Salim Khassa.

 Selected publications

 Dada Bhagwan authored the following books now translated in English: